Medicare open enrollment plan changes: Key takeaways

 The trial period provision makes it easier to try out Medicare Advantage, but it’s still important to read the fine print before you decide.
 You may be enticed by a zero-premium plan (keeping in mind that you’ll still have to pay premiums for Medicare Part B), but be sure to account for the scope of the provider network, and the out-of-pocket exposure.

-Medicare Advantage plans can have maximum out-of-pocket limits as high as $6,700.
-(The average out-of-pocket limit in 2018 was $5,187).
+Medicare Advantage plans can have maximum out-of-pocket limits as high as $6,700 (the average out-of-pocket limit in 2018 was $5,187), and that does not include out-of-pocket costs for prescription drugs under an integrated Part D benefit.
 So keep the big picture in mind when you’re considering possible options for the coming year.

 Regardless of the specifics of your situation, you owe it to yourself to check into the options that are available during open enrollment.
 If the options seem overwhelming, you can talk with an agent licensed to discuss Medicare coverage by calling one of our enrollment partners at 1-855-593-5633.